darideveloper/kofi-api/README.md

 The link of the google sheet where data will be saved.

-The file can be named as you like, but you should have a sheet named "kofi", and the following columns in the same order:
+1. The file can be named as you like, but you should have a sheet named `kofi donations`, and the following columns in the same order:

 * date
 * time